Issue: Gender discrimination

 The case challenges Goldman Sachs’ alleged systemic and pervasive discrimination in pay, promotions, and performance violations in violation of Title VII of the Civil Rights Act of 1964 and the New York City Human Rights Law under both disparate impact and disparate treatment theories.

 The case is currently proceeding toward a trial on whether Goldman Sachs violated federal and New York law by alleged gender discrimination against the Class.
-Merits discovery is scheduled to conclude in August 2020, after Plaintiffs complete depositions of key witnesses, including corporate decisionmakers.
-Trial is expected in 2021.
+Merits discovery completed in November 2020, and included depositions of key corporate decisionmakers such as former President Gary Cohn and former CEO Lloyd Blankfein.
+The parties are currently engaged in expert discovery, and trial is expected in early 2022.

 For more detailed information and to contact a plaintiff attorney, please visit GoldmanGenderCase.com.